 WuXi: How can you maximize the value and benefit of your test for as many patients as possible globally?

 Clive Morris: Inivata has a broad portfolio of products in the pipeline.
 In order to reach as many patients as possible globally, we plan to work with world-leading partners across the world, in addition to commercializing our products ourselves.
 We recently announced that we have appointed a distributor in the Middle East and Africa, IPS Genomix, and we are actively seeking strong partners to help us in our mission to transform the lives of cancer patients.

 WuXi: What major challenges have you faced in trying to bring a new test for lung cancer to patients?

 Clive Morris: The first step was to create a technology that is able to detect the very few tumor-derived DNA fragments in a blood sample collected from a cancer patient.
-To achieve this, we developed the InVision platform, which we’ve shown to be the most sensitive gene panel for high-sensitivity liquid biopsies.
+To achieve this, we developed the InVision liquid biopsy platform, which we’ve shown to be the most sensitive gene technology for high-sensitivity liquid biopsies.
 There are also challenges associated with changing the standard of care with a new paradigm and it takes time to shift perceptions in a field where there can also be confusion with a number of seemingly competing technologies, some of which may not reach the market.

-WuXi: Have you benefitted from FDA initiatives, such as breakthrough and fast track designations?
+WuXi: Have you benefitted from FDA initiatives, such as Breakthrough and Fast Track designations?
 If so, how?

-Clive Morris: We have engaged with FDA, and indeed we have a breakthrough device status for the early detection of therapeutic response in patients with advanced lung cancer.
+Clive Morris: We have engaged with FDA, and indeed we have a Breakthrough device status for the early detection of therapeutic response in patients with advanced lung cancer.
 This program is still relatively recent, so its full impact will be felt in the years to come, but it is intended to help speed the development and regulatory path of critical technologies that help to address areas of significant unmet need.